kagalenko-m-b/ProblemSet.jl/Generated_methods.md

 end
 ```

-That macro call is equivalent to manually defining the following five methods:
+That macro call is equivalent to manually defining the following four methods:

 ```julia
 function sub_add()